HereBeAndre/true-layer-client/README.md

 Todo:

+- [ ] Dockerize the app;
 - [ ] Programmatically redirect user to main page if a non-existing route is visited;
 - [ ] Add RegExp to validate user input in text field - i.e. support both latin and non-latin characters;
 - [ ] Improve error handling - i.e. when backend is down;
-- [ ] Implement environment variables management for production, development and testing envs.
+- [ ] Implement environment variables management for production, development and testing envs;
+- [ ] Improve test coverage.

 Known bugs: